Mining industry of Eswatini

 The mining industry of Eswatini vests with the Ngwenyama (the king) who authorizes mineral rights after due consultation with the Minerals Committee, which he appoints.
 Fiscal contribution from mining operations to Eswatini's GDP is 2% and also accounts for 2% of export earnings.

 History

 The history of the mining sector of the country is ancient, traced to the iron ore mine of the western Ngwenya mountains, which has since 1975 been closed.
-Ngwenya Mine is said to be the oldest iron ore mine in the world.
+Ngwenya Mine is said to be the oldest iron ore mine in the world, dating back more than 40,000 years.
 In recent years there is resurgence of this sector.
-Geological mapping of the country has been done to scale of 1:50,000, which is being updated.
+In December 2023, the Geological Survey of Eswatini began the second phase of a geoscience mapping initiative in cooperation with South Africa's Council for Geoscience to improve the location and extraction of mineral resources, in particular iron ore, gold, coal, and aggregate.

 Legal framework

 The Mining Department is responsible for the mining and minerals industry.
 Laws promulgated in this respect are the Mines and Minerals Act No, 4 of 2011, Diamond Act No. 3 of 2011, Explosives Act, Mines and machinery regulations, and Mines and Quarries (safety) Regulations.
 Additional regulations are under review.